Need more help? Email us your questions: email@example.com

 7. What comes packaged with the Meet the Masters curriculum?

 There are 5 tracks (A-E) that include 7 artists in each track for a total of 35 artists.
-Each track includes an implementation guide with step-by-step instructions, PowerPoint slides, visual aids, art prints, game props and vocabulary words.
+Each track includes an implementation guide with step-by-step instructions, PowerPoint slides, visual aids, online art prints, game props and vocabulary words.
 Educator training DVDs and art supplies for classrooms are sold separately.
-If you buy an individual artist unit, it comes with by-step instructions, PowerPoint slides, visual aids, art prints, game props and vocabulary words.
+If you buy an individual artist unit, it comes with by-step instructions, PowerPoint slides, visual aids, online art prints, game props and vocabulary words.

 - Works on both Mac and PC computers/laptops